rwharpernc/EDLA/README.md

 **Note:** Using a virtual environment is recommended to avoid conflicts with other Python projects.

-## Quick Start
+## Quick Start (For Developers Only)

+**⚠️ This is a development prototype.
+Not intended for end users.**

 1. **Ensure Elite Dangerous journal files exist**
    - Play Elite Dangerous at least once to generate journal files
    - Files are located at: `%USERPROFILE%\Saved Games\Frontier Developments\Elite Dangerous\`

 2. **Launch the application**
-   - Executable: Double-click `EDLA.exe`
    - Source: Run `run.bat` or `python main.py`
+   - (Executable builds not yet available)

-3. **Select a commander** from the "Select Commander" dropdown in the top navigation bar
+3. **Select a commander** from the "Select Commander" dropdown
    - Commanders are automatically detected from journal files

-4. **View events** - Events will automatically appear in the Recent Events list as they occur in-game
+4. **View events** - Basic event display shows recent events from journal files

-5. **Manage profiles** - Go to the Profiles screen to refresh commanders from journal files or manually add profiles
+5. **Manage profiles** - Basic profile management available in Profiles screen

-## Usage
+## Current Functionality (Alpha 1.0)

 ### Monitor Screen

-The main monitoring interface displays:
-- Currently selected commander
+Basic monitoring interface:
+- Commander selection
-- Monitoring status
+- Monitoring status display
 - Log directory path
-- Real-time event list (updates every second)
+- Simple event list (basic display only)

 ### Profiles Screen

-Manage your commanders:
+Basic profile management:
-- View all detected commanders
+- View detected commanders
-- Refresh from journal files to find new commanders
+- Refresh commander list from journal files
-- Manually add profiles if needed
+- Manually add profiles

+**Note:** Many planned features are not yet implemented.
+This is a minimal prototype.

 ### Log File Location